sevenwestmedia-labs/json-react-layouts-data-loader/README.md

 ### My data load function references global variables and does not update when they change

-The data load props make up a cache key in the data loader, meaning all used references need to be visible to the data loader.
+If you reference global variables in your data load function the data will not be re-fetched when that variable changes.
+This is because the data loader assumes if the arguments are the same, the result of the load function will be the same as the current data and do nothing.

-You can use the `getRuntimeParams` function to provide additional runtime params as an escape hatch.
+You can use the `getRuntimeParams` function to merge additional varibles to the data loader props when it re-renders so it can fetch the updated data as expected.
 For example if you had state stored in redux.

 ```ts
 import { init } from 'json-react-layouts-data-loader'